cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 Instead of reading a single partition, you can also specify a PartitionFilter to query the partitioned file set for all partitions whose keys match that filter.
-The PartitionFilter can specify either a exact value (en equality condition) or a range for the value of each field in the dataset's partitioning.
+The PartitionFilter can specify either an exact value (en equality condition) or a range for the value of each field in the dataset's partitioning.
 For example, the following code reads all partitions for the NFL and the eighties' seasons::